MarinaShmovganets/lighthouse/docs/readme.md

 ```

 ## Configuration
-In order to configure Lighthouse programmatically, you need to pass the config object as the 3rd argument.
+In order to extend the Lighthouse configuration programmatically, you need to pass the config object as the 3rd argument.
+If omitted, a default configuration is used.

 **Example:**
 ```js